-For most of us, the blouse is paramount in making or breaking the look of a saree.
+For many, the blouse is paramount in making or breaking the look of a saree.
 The right colour, the right fit, right down to the perfect details - the sleeve length, the neckline and the opening of the blouse bring the whole look together.
-Today, as much as the blouse and petticoat remains synonymous with the saree – deeply seeped in our Indian heritage , both are in fact, by-products of the British Raj.
+Today, as much as the blouse and petticoat remain synonymous with the saree – deeply seeped in Indian heritage, both are in fact by-products of the British Raj.

-Much before the intermingling of kingdoms, cultures and British rule across the subcontinent, early sculptures show women in minimal clothing from a draped cloth – identical to a saree, covering their bare breasts to a stitched rectangular breast band.
-The Mughal era and the subsequent colonial era brought about changes in attire and the start of the saree blouse, as we know of it today.
+Much before the intermingling of kingdoms, cultures and British rules across the subcontinent, early sculptures show women in minimal clothing made from a draped cloth – identical to a saree, covering their bare breasts to a stitched rectangular breast band.
+The Mughal era and the subsequent colonial era brought about changes in attire, and marked the start of the saree blouse as we know of it today.

-Jnanadanandini Debi, sister-in-law of famous poet Rabindranath Tagore is widely credited with popularizing Victorian style blouses, shirts and jackets, similar to the Parsi style of wearing a saree.
+Jnanadanandini Debi, sister-in-law of the famous poet Rabindranath Tagore, is widely credited with popularising Victorian style blouses, shirts and jackets, similar to the Parsi style of wearing a saree.
 The trend caught up with the sari wearing communities across Bengal, Maharashtra and Uttar Pradesh in the late 19th century.
 Debi was allegedly refused entry into esteemed clubs under the British Raj for wearing her saree over her bare breasts which ultimately led to this popular urban style.

 The blouses at the time, with high, closed necklines and full length sleeves were borrowed from the fit of English gowns.